THE NEXT WORKSHOP DATES TO BE ANNOOUNCED

 Prof. Dr. Cornelis DeJong

-Cor A. J. De Jong, MD, PhD, is emeritus professor in addiction and addiction care at the faculty of social sciences of the Radboud University Nijmegen, the Netherlands.
+Cor A. J. De Jong, MD, Ph.D., is an emeritus professor in addiction and addiction care at the faculty of social sciences of the Radboud University Nijmegen, the Netherlands.
 He was trained as a medical doctor and formed as a scientist and psychotherapist.
-Until 2016 he was the scientific director of the Nijmegen Institute for Scientist-Practitioners in Addiction (NISPA)..
-He is the author of more than 100 international papers in peer-reviewed journals.
+Until 2016 he was the scientific director of the Nijmegen Institute for Scientist-Practitioners in Addiction (NISPA).
+He was the founder and first principal lecturer (2006 – 2016) of the Dutch postgraduate training course addiction medicine.
+He is the author of more than 200 international papers in peer-reviewed journals.
 A selection of his publications can be found at ResearchGate.
-He also published many articles and book chapters in the Dutch language.
+He is one of the founders of the Dutch Physicians Health Program.
+He is co-chair of the Training Committee of the International Society of Addiction Medicine (ISAM).

 To register please go to the EVENTS tab on the home page and under REGISTRATION